Marvel's Avengers (video game): Taking A.I.M.

 After a series of tachyon storms occur across the world, the Avengers investigate and discover their relation to A.I.M.'s experiments.
-Whilst investigating an A.I.M. facility, they encounter Kate Bishop, Hawkeye's protégé and former Avenger-in-training.
-Meeting with her at a S.H.I.E.L.D. outpost, the Avengers learn that Hawkeye had been captured by A.I.M. while investigating Nick Fury's disappearance and its relation to the tachyon storms.
+While investigating an A.I.M. facility, they encounter Kate Bishop, Clint Barton's protégé and ex-Avenger-in-training.
+Meeting with her at a S.H.I.E.L.D. outpost, the Avengers learn that Barton had been captured by A.I.M. while investigating Nick Fury's disappearance and its relation to the tachyon storms.
 Capturing A.I.M. scientist Lyle Getz, they interrogate him and learn that Rappaccini is attempting to master time travel.
-After Captain America offers her a chance to join the Avengers, Bishop leads the team on a raid, during which they discover Rappaccini is in contact with a future version of herself and that Hawkeye apparently works with her.
+After Rogers offers her a chance to join the Avengers, Bishop leads the team on a raid, during which they discover Rappaccini is in contact with a future version of herself and that Barton apparently works with her.

-Consulting Pym, the Avengers agree to travel back in time to rescue Hawkeye and end Rappaccini's experiments before they tear reality apart.
-With help from the Resistance, they construct their own time gate and go back to before Hawkeye initially went through A.I.M.'s portal and rescue him, whereupon he reveals that he was attempting to contact Fury, who is with the future Rappaccini, and that they are working together to avert a future apocalypse.
-Agreeing to let Hawkeye travel to the future, the Avengers return to the present to ensure he succeeds and takes control of Rappaccini's time gate after defeating a Super-Adaptoid created by her future self.
-Once Hawkeye returns to the present, Bishop destroys the gateway and agrees to join the Avengers as a full-time member.
+Consulting Pym, the Avengers agree to travel back in time to rescue Barton and end Rappaccini's experiments before they tear reality apart.
+With help from the resistance, they construct their own time gate and go back to before Barton initially went through A.I.M.'s portal and rescue him, whereupon he reveals that he was attempting to contact Fury, who is with the future Rappaccini, and that they are working together to avert a future apocalypse.
+Agreeing to let Barton travel to the future, the Avengers return to the present to ensure he succeeds and takes control of Rappaccini's time gate after defeating a Super-Adaptoid created by her future self.
+Once Barton returns to the present, Bishop destroys the gateway and agrees to join the Avengers as a full-time member.

-While debriefing the Avengers, Hawkeye reveals that Rappaccini was trying to thwart a Kree invasion with Fury's help.
-After the latter realized the battle was a lost cause, he sent Hawkeye to the past to prepare the Avengers for the invasion before it occurs.
-Before he can tell the Avengers more, Hawkeye suddenly falls unconscious due to the effects of time travel.
+While debriefing the Avengers, Barton reveals that Rappaccini was trying to thwart a Kree invasion with Fury's help.
+After the latter realized the battle was a lost cause, he sent Barton to the past to prepare the Avengers for the invasion before it occurs.
+Before he can tell the Avengers more, Barton suddenly falls unconscious due to the effects of time travel.